-The ExaDrive DC100 has an unassuming 3.5 inch form factor and SATA interface.
-Inside it, you can fit “20 million songs, 20,000 HD movies, or 2,000 iPhones worth of data” – this is how Nimbus Data chose to put that 100 TB into perspective.
+The ExaDrive DC100 has an unassuming 3.5 inch form factor and SATA interface, meaning higher transfer rates.
+For perspective, Nimbus Data states that you can fit “20 million songs, 20,000 HD movies, or 2,000 iPhones worth of data” inside their 100 TB SSD.

 Similar to the Samsung 30.72 SSD, this is hardware is designed for enterprise use and the price reflects that.
 “Pricing will be similar to existing enterprise SSDs on a per-terabyte basis while offering 85% lower operating costs,” said Nimbus Data in the press release.
 Using just 0.1 watts per terabyte, it offers 85% less power consumption than its closest competitor.